 Turn right at the green sign, onto the asphalt road and it´s exactly one mile to Rancho del Paso.

-Follow the asphalt road up the hill, through the little village of La Hacienda, and continue on the asphalt up to the top of the hill, where you´ll see a green lawn and a tall stone wall to your right.
-FOLLOW the PAVED road, don’t turn off onto any side roads.
+Once you turn, follow the (pot-holed) asphalt road up the hill, through the little village of La Hacienda, and continue on the asphalt up to the top of the hill, where you´ll see a green lawn and a tall stone wall to your right.
+Don't turn off onto any side roads.

 The first gate in that wall is Hacienda Alta.
 The second gate is Rancho del Paso.

 Big Green sign at the turn onto our road

 Turn left here

 Look for a BIG stone wall on right, covered with bougainvilleas – there are two entrance gates in that stone wall.
 The second gate is forRancho del Paso, it says "Rancho del Paso" on top of the gate and in the left side of the wall going up to that gate, there is a buzzer and an intercom to the stables and owners' house.

 Rancho del Paso Entrance